Pizza Hut competitors catching up

 Basically, Pizza Hut is rolling out the same strategy it’s been doing for years: Playing defense.
 As a market leader, that is not a terrible strategy because, when all things are equal (the competition is marketing the same things as you are), the market leader becomes the default choice.
 It’s the reason why Walmart continues to be the retail market leader because so many of the other big box chains compete on Walmart’s forte.
 Price.

 In the case of Pizza Hut, price, menu choices and quality have been the hallmarks of its leadership position.
-But Papa John’s has found a niche (while still playing the price card) and Domino’s has made great strides by positioning itself as a brand that’s willing to take chances.
+But Pizza Hut competitors play the same game.
+Papa John’s has found a niche (while still playing the price card) and Domino’s has made great strides by positioning itself as a brand that’s willing to take chances.

 The new “effort” by Pizza Hut will have limited effect as it continues to see its leadership erode.
 It has relied on the table stakes to be in the category, but the competition is getting better.
 Pizza Hut must stop using tired strategies and become something new.
 Because preference is shifting.